 Process Serving FAQ

-Answers to the most common questions about process serving in California — cost, timelines, evasive defendants, proof of service, small claims, and more.
+Answers to the most common questions about process serving in California ? cost, timelines, same-day service, evasive defendants, proof of service, small claims, subpoenas, and coverage areas.

 How much does a process server cost in California?